 Mr Chan does not have any family relationship with any other Directors and/or major shareholders of the Company or any conflict of interest with the Company.
 Neither has he been convicted of any offences in the last ten (10) years.
-Mr Chan attended all five Board Meetings held in the financial year ended 31 March 2011.
+Mr Chan attended all four of the Board Meetings held in the financial year ended 31 March 2012.